Curriculum & Instruction

 Curricula & Assessments

 The BRCPS Literacy Model incorporates several high-quality instructional tools in order to meet the multiple levels of student abilities and needs in each Renaissance classroom.
-Wonders is utilized as the core ELA curriculum, and is supplemented with other scientifically-based research programs such as Project Read, Lively Letters, and Early Reading Intervention, as well as computer-based interventions, which include Lexia, Read Naturally, and i-Ready.
+Wonders is utilized as the core ELA curriculum, and is supplemented with other scientifically-based research programs such as Fundations, Heggerty, Just Words, Wilson, as well as computer-based interventions, which include Lexia CORE 5, Lexia Power Up, and i-Ready.

-Literacy instruction at Boston Renaissance is built around the concept of “universal design”, This means early reading intervention is built into the regular curriculum, and the overall model is designed to ensure reading success for all students.
+Literacy instruction at Boston Renaissance is built around the concept of “universal design”.
+This means students receive different levels of support based on their individual learning needs.
+Further, early reading intervention is built into the regular curriculum, and the overall model is designed to ensure reading success for all students.

 Our math curriculum is Eureka Math, published by Great Minds.
 Eureka Math connects math to the real world to take the fear out of math and build student confidence—helping students achieve true understanding of mathematical concepts.